 Maternal hormones and offspring sex ratio

 Sex allocation theories claim animals should adjust the sex of their offspring in response to environmental conditions, to maximise their lifetime reproductive success.
 Avian females can manipulate offspring sex, by influencing which sex chromosome is retained in the ovulated oocyte and which is discarded.
 As yet, the mechanism for sex allocation is unclear, despite wide theoretical and empirical support.
-This research investigates the potentially mechanistic role of circulating testosterone in laying hens.
-Ultimately, we hope to use this as a tool to manipulate offspring sex ratios, which would be an important development for conservation and in the poultry industry.
+This research investigates the potentially mechanistic role of circulating steroid hormones in birds (e.g. previous work on maternal testosterone in laying hens, and maternal corticosterone in zebra finches).
+Ultimately, I hope to use this as a tool to manipulate offspring sex ratios, which would be an important development for conservation and in the poultry industry.